tlswg/tls13-spec/draft-ietf-tls-tls13.md

   low-entropy sources is not secure.
 A low-entropy secret, or password, is subject to dictionary attacks based on the PSK binder.
 The specified PSK authentication is not a strong password-based authenticated key exchange even when used with Diffie-Hellman key establishment.
-That is, it does not prevent an attacker that can observe the handshake from performing a brute-force attack on the password/pre-shared key.
+Specifically, it does not prevent an attacker that can observe the handshake from performing a brute-force attack on the password/pre-shared key.